 2023

-PDS published in March 2023 the first-ever Community (countywide) Greenhouse Gas Emissions Inventory for Johnson County, which accounted for 2010 (baseline) and 2020.
+PDS published in March 2023 the first-ever Johnson County Community (countywide) Greenhouse Gas (GHG) Emissions Inventory, which accounted for 2010 (baseline) and 2020.
 Overall emissions decreased by nearly 28% in the decade studied.
 All sectors decreased, with the exception of solid waste, which is a relatively small contributor to GHG emissions.
 The sectors with 25% or greater decreases included commercial and industrial energy, residential energy, agriculture and stationary fuel mix.
 Transportation saw a 1.9% decrease, although COVID may have impacted findings.
+The report was presented at a board meeting: The Recording of the GHG Report Presentation begins at 1 hr 28 min mark and lasts about 30 min.
+Also available are the GHG Report Presentation Slides,

 2022